 In order to understand our impact and to measure progress, TU has commissioned studies on our greenhouse gas emissions from campus operations since 2007.
-The latest greenhouse gas inventory reports emissions from FY 2008 to FY 2011.
-Download the full report to learn more about Towson's greenhouse gas emissions.
+The latest greenhouse gas inventory reports emissions from FY 2012 to FY 2014.
+Contact the Office of Sustainability to learn more about Towson's greenhouse gas emissions.

 President’s Climate Commitment

 TU signed the American College and University Presidents’ Climate Commitment (ACUPCC) in 2007.
 Our pledge is to reduce greenhouse gas emissions by 25 percent per full time enrollment by 2020, by 30 percent per FTE by 2030, and reach carbon neutrality by 2050.
-Since 2008, we have reduced emissions 7 percent per full time enrollment.
 The President’s Climate Commitment also specifies that universities integrate sustainability into their curriculum, research, and community engagement.
 TU's ACUPCC committee is comprised of faculty, staff and students who meet monthly to plan and implement sustainability initiatives.